-- Microsoft Shopping Campaigns can target Australia, Canada, France, Germany, the United Kingdom, and the United States.
+- Microsoft Shopping Campaigns can target Australia, Austria, Belgium, Canada, France, Germany, Netherlands, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

 - Microsoft Shopping Campaigns don't support marketplaces.
 Only one seller can sell an item.
 Contact your Search Ads 360 support representative for more information.

 Create a Microsoft Shopping Campaign from a Google Ads Shopping campaign

 Because you're already creating and reporting on Shopping campaigns in Search Ads 360, we expect you'll create parallel Microsoft Shopping Campaigns.

 Here's an overview of the process for setting up a Microsoft Shopping Campaign from an existing Shopping campaign.